< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

-The city of Auburn, located 20 miles south of Seattle, was home to some of the earliest white settlers in King County.
+The city of Auburn, located 20 miles south of Seattle, was home to some of the earliest non-Indian settlers in King County.
 Nestled in a fertile river valley, Auburn has been both a farm community and a center of business and industry for more than 150 years.

 Settlers first came to the valley in the 1850s.
 The arable land, the abundant salmon, and the proximity to both Puget Sound and the mountain passes made it an ideal location for hardworking farmers and fishermen wishing to sell their goods.
 In fact, that’s what White River Indians had been doing there for thousands of years.

 By 1855, treaties had been signed with Indian tribes throughout Puget Sound determining land rights, but the White River Indians were more reluctant to be moved than the Snoqualmie and Snohomish tribes to the north.
 Starting in the fall of 1855, some of the local Indians decided to fight back.

 On October 27, 1855 an Indian ambush killed nine people, including women and children.
 A few children escaped and were helped towards Seattle by local natives who were sympathetic toward them.
 This began what became known as the Seattle Indian Wars.

 In November, a military unit was dispatched from Fort Steilacoom, near Tacoma.
 Led by Lieutenant William Slaughter, they camped near what is now present-day Auburn.
 On December 4, 1855, while Slaughter was conferring with another officer, a group of Indians attacked, killing him and two other men.